Tudat/tudat/tutorials/tudatFeatures/estimationSetup/parameterEstimationSettings.rst

 * Acceleration model properties, such as empirical acceleration magnitudes
 * Observation model properties, such as absolute and relative observation biases

 In Tudat, these parameters influence the simulation in a variety of manners, and during propagation and/or observation simulation, information of this parameter is transferred in manner different ways.
 To provide a unified framework for estimating any type of parameter, the :class:`EstimatableParameter` class has been set up.

+.. class:: EstimatableParameter

    This class has interfaces to retrieve and reset parameters, providing a single interface for modifying/obtaining any of the parameters that Tudat supports.
 For each estimated parameter, there is a dedicated derived class of :class:`EstimatableParameter`.

+.. class:: EstimatableParameterSet

    The full list of estimated parameters is stored in an object of type :class:`EstimatableParameterSet`.
 This class is templated by the state scalar type of the estimated initial state parameters.

 .. note::
    For the remainder of this page, we will implicitly assume that the template argument of an :class:`EstimatableParameterSet` object is double, unless explicitly mentioned otherwise.